gsm1011/hadoop.admin/manuscript/chapter6.md

 ![Review Configuration before Installation<span data-label="fig:config.review"></span>](images/5163os_06_22.png)

-By clicking on the “Deploy” button, the cluster deployment will start and a progress bar will appear for each service that is being installed as shown in Figure [fig:hadoop.install.process].
+By clicking on the "Deploy" button, the cluster deployment will start and a progress bar will appear for each service that is being installed as shown in Figure [fig:hadoop.install.process].